 In addition, the project is supporting NEMO in updating its shelter management policy.
 Liaising with a regional expert, a draft policy has been developed and is currently under review and revision.
 The policy aims to strengthen the legal framework for emergency preparedness and response in the country.
 Part of this work includes the development of school assessments with the Ministry of Education and the development of school disaster response plans.

 Partnerships and Coordination

-This project will be implemented by the World Bank in close collaboration with NEMO; MoE; and Ministry of Finance, Economic Planning, and Information Technology, Saint Vincent and the Grenadines.
+This project is being implemented by the World Bank in close collaboration with NEMO, the Ministry of Education and the Ministry of Finance, Economic Planning, and Information Technology.

 A Feature Story was published highlighting the support provided by the Caribbean RRB Facility to the government of Saint Vincent and the Grenadines in its efforts to respond to the volcanic eruption.
 The Feature Story is accessible at https://bit.ly/3gkoLUK.